-Child Benefit is a tax-free benefit which is paid to people who are bringing up a child under 16, or a young person aged under 20 if they are in full-time non-advanced education, or an approved training course.
+Child Benefit is a tax-free benefit which is paid to people who are bringing up a child aged under 16, or a young person under 20 if they are in full-time non-advanced education or on an approved training course.
 You can claim Child Benefit for each child for whom you are responsible, unless you are being paid a fostering allowance for them.

-You do not have to be a parent of the child to be awarded Child Benefit, but only one person can be awarded Child Benefit for a particular child.
-If more than one person claims Child Benefit for the same child, the person the child lives with will have priority.
+You do not have to be the child’s parent, but only one person can be awarded Child Benefit for a particular child.
+If more than one person makes a claim, the person the child lives with will have priority.